 721-722.
-FREEIAND LETTERING.-Practice in the construction of freehand letters adapted to use on working drawings, and the layout of titles.
+FREEHAND LETTERING.-Practice in the construction of freehand letters adapted to use on working drawings, and the layout of titles.
 Required in all courses, both semesters, freshman year.
-(2 units each semester)
+(2 units first semester, 1 unit second semester)

 723-724-725-726.
 FREEHAND SKETCHING.-Isometric and perspective sketching of machine parts.
 Design sketching without the use of models.
 Prescriptive, both semesters, freshman and sophomore years.
 (1 unit each semester)